Freedom of religion in Pakistan: Blasphemy laws

 The Pakistani government does not restrict religious publishing.
 However, it restricts the right to freedom of speech with regard to religion.
 Speaking in opposition to Islam and publishing an attack on Islam or its prophets are prohibited.
 Pakistan's penal code mandates the death penalty or life in prison for anyone defiling the name of Muhammad.
 This penal code mandates life imprisonment for desecrating the Quran, and up to 10 years' imprisonment for insulting another's religious beliefs with intent to outrage religious feelings.

 Pakistan's blasphemy laws are problematic both in their form and their application and have been the source of much debate and harm since the 1980s.
-It has been alleged in some cases that Muslims who have engaged in public debate about their religion have been prosecuted for blasphemy.
 The Federal Minister for Minorities Affairs, Shahbaz Bhatti, was assassinated on 2 March 2011 for his lifelong stand against the laws and the Governor of Punjab, Salmaan Taseer, was killed by his own bodyguard on 4 January 2011 for standing up for a blasphemy defendant.
-Many atheists in Pakistan have been lynched and imprisoned over unsubstantiated allegations of blasphemy.
-When the state initiated a full-fledged crackdown on atheism since 2017, it has become worse with secular bloggers being kidnapped and the government running advertisements urging people to identify blasphemers among them and the highest judges declaring such people to be terrorists.
+In Pakistan, “blasphemy” allegations are often made on the basis of little or no evidence.
+There is overwhelming evidence that the laws violate human rights and have encouraged people to take the law into their own hands.

 Christian scriptures and books are available in Karachi and in travelling bookmobiles.
 Hindu and Parsi scriptures are freely available.
 Foreign books and magazines may be imported freely, but are subject to censorship for religious content.

+In January 2023, the National Assembly of Pakistan voted to make the country’s blasphemy laws more stringent, sparking alarm among minority communities who feared it could fuel rights abuses and be used to further target religious minorities.
+On 17 January the National Assembly unanimously passed the Criminal Laws (Amendment) Bill, increasing punishment for insulting the Prophet Mohammed’s companions, wives, and family members from three years to 10 years imprisonment, along with a fine of 1 million Pakistani rupees (approximately GBP £3,500).